microsoft/azure-health-data-services-workshop/Challenge-03 - Ingest to FHIR/Readme.md

 > Refer to the Troubleshooting section below or the FHIR-Bulk Loader [testing](https://github.com/microsoft/fhir-loader/blob/main/docs/testing.md) documentation for information on tracking issues in bulk FHIR data ingestion.

 ## Troubleshooting
-Here are some points for inspecting FHIR-Bulk Loader results:
+Here are some points for inspecting FHIR-Bulk Loader operations:

 + In **Storage browser (preview)**, go to **Container** -> **bundleserr** to view info about errors in importing FHIR bulk data files.